collapsed-stacks/startups/questions/13359/intellectual-property-rights-how-to-deal-with-code-generated-by-a-closing-compa.md

 - posted by: [atlaste](https://stackexchange.com/users/1021317/atlaste) on 2017-09-20
 - score: 2

-<p>It depends a bit on the 'x'.
+It depends a bit on the 'x'.
 If you spend 3 years writing 1M lines of code, and the other company intends to use it, it obviously represents a value.
-The IP is part of company Castle, that is: unless you've open sourced it or put something else in your license agreement.</p>
+The IP is part of company Castle, that is: unless you've open sourced it or put something else in your license agreement.

-<p>There's all kinds of ways to fight over this, including lawyers...
-Note that they will also just negotiate a number... </p>
+There's all kinds of ways to fight over this, including lawyers...
+Note that they will also just negotiate a number...

-<p>So what's a reasonable number?
+So what's a reasonable number?
 You should realize that 'value' is very vague concept, because everyone values stuff differently.
 For example, I value my laptop a million euro's.
 We can argue about it for ages, without making any progress...
-One thing is certain: your lawyer will love the argument.</p>
+One thing is certain: your lawyer will love the argument.

-<p>Personally I'd just make a ballpark number, add some percentage on top of it and simply negotiate with the other founders without any emotion.
+Personally I'd just make a ballpark number, add some percentage on top of it and simply negotiate with the other founders without any emotion.
 So for example, if there's 3 years of work and no significant customers, I'd say 3 years * 200 days * 8 hours * 50 eur/hour = 240K eur seems like a reasonable payment to Elephant.
 Explain your calculation, negotiate for 280K eur, settle for 200K eur or whatever you consider reasonable.
 Preferably one-off; but if that's not possible, consider payment in terms.
 I wouldn't go for stock; after all, you're not on the best of terms.
-Realize that the alternative of the lawsuit is not pretty for anyone. </p>
+Realize that the alternative of the lawsuit is not pretty for anyone.

-<p>After that, drink a good glass of alcohol, cry like a baby, get it settled, take your loss like a pro and go your separate ways. </p>
+After that, drink a good glass of alcohol, cry like a baby, get it settled, take your loss like a pro and go your separate ways.